-1 &quot;Possible injury" is defined as any injury that is not evident at the scene but that is claimed by the individual or suspected by the law enforcement officer.
+[&]quot;Possible injury" is defined as any injury that is not evident at the scene but that is claimed by the individual or suspected by the law enforcement officer.
 Effective January 1, 1996, "property damage only" crashes with less than \$1,000 damage need not be reported.
 Previously, the threshold was \$500.
 Hence, reported property damage only crashes sustained a substantial drop overall during the past five years.

 - In one Wisconsin county, motor vehicle-deer crashes outnumbered non-deer crashes.
-In Green Lake County, more than half of all police-reported crashes involved deer in 2008. - Dane, Waukesha, Shawano, and St. Croix counties had the highest number of reported deer crashes.
-Dane County had the most motor vehicle-deer crashes reported in 2008 with 837.
-Waukesha followed with 683 and Shawano and St. Croix each had 575.
+In Shawano County, more than half of all police-reported crashes involved deer in 2009. - Dane, Waukesha, and Shawano counties had the highest number of reported deer crashes.
+Dane County had the most motor vehicle-deer crashes reported in 2009 with 873.
+Waukesha followed with 680 and Shawano had 648.

 The number of reported deer crashes per 100 million vehicle miles traveled peaked in 1994.
 In 1996, the rate declined sharply, tapering off through 2003, with a further decline to an average of 30 crashes per 100 million vehicle miles traveled in 2006 and 2007.
-There is a further decline in 2008 (Figure 3).
+There is a slight up-tick in 2009 (Figure 3).